10 Ways to Improve School Lunches

 9. Try Meatless Mondays

-To encourage students to eat a wider variety of foods and to try different meals, one initiative to try is Meatless Mondays.
+To encourage students to eat a wider variety of foods and try different meals, one option is Meatless Mondays.

 More than 50 school districts across the United States have implemented Meatless Mondays.
 This program aims to promote healthy eating habits and reduce meat consumption, which is beneficial for both our health and the environment.